Everything you need to know about the Factor 55 FlatLink E – Install, Review, Overview and more

 - Peak Load: 42.100Ibs.

 This is straight from Factor 55.
-The above test was made on 51 Boise Rigging Supply test machine.
+The above test was made on the 51 Boise Rigging Supply test machine.
 Boise Rigging Supply makes no warranties, nor assumes any responsibility whatsoever for the use or applicability of items tested.
 The end-user assumes all such liability.

 If you just got a winch or are soon getting a winch, you should consider grabbing one of these closed system winch shackles from Factor 55.